microsoft/vscode-docs/api/index.md

 ### Extension Capabilities

-Once you have become familiar with VS Code extension development through the [Hello Code](/api/get-started/your-first-extension) tutorial, the [Extension Capabilities](/api/extension-capabilities/overview) section helps you explore the possibilities that VS Code API offers.
+Once you have become familiar with VS Code extension development through the [Hello Code](/api/get-started/your-first-extension) tutorial, the [Extension Capabilities](/api/extension-capabilities/overview) section helps you discover the possibilities that VS Code API offers.
 This section focuses on explaining high-level concepts and point you to more detailed resources and guides.

 ### Extension Guides